terenceccwu/docker-images/README.md

 This README documents the instructions to create images with ssh service exposed for development purpose.
 Sample images are also included in this repo.

 ## How to Create New Image with ssh service?
-1. Create a new folder with
+1. Create a new folder e.g. `/wordpress/5.9.0-apache-ssh`
 1. Copy sample docker-entrypoint.sh
 1. Replace `/usr/local/bin/docker-entrypoint.sh` with entrypoint file of original image. (`"$@"` means redirect all command line arguments to this script. use `exec "$@"` if no parent entrypoint is available.)
 1. Copy sample Dockerfile